 Company rules provide that a telephone bill should be paid within 15 days from the date of issue of the bill.
-In case of non-payment, the telephones in respect of individual subscribers are liable to be disconnected on the $40^{\text{th}}$ day.
+In case of non-payment, the telephones in respect of individual subscribers are liable to be disconnected on the 40^{th} day.

-Audit noticed (April 2003 to July 2004) that in three SSAs of the Gujarat Circle, in one SSA of the Karnataka Circle and in one SSA of the Orissa Circle, subscribers continued to avail of telephone facilities despite non-payment of bills ranging from 6 to 24 months (3 to 12 billing cycles), which led to accumulation of arrears of Rs 1.17 crore.
+Non-utilisation of facilities for speedy disconnection led to accumulation of arrears of Rs 1.17 crore Audit noticed (April 2003 to July 2004) that in three SSAs of the Gujarat Circle, in one SSA of the Karnataka Circle and in one SSA of the Orissa Circle, subscribers continued to avail of telephone facilities despite non-payment of bills ranging from 6 to 24 months (3 to 12 billing cycles), which led to accumulation of arrears of Rs 1.17 crore.
 Also in respect of Itarsi SSA of the Madhya Pradesh Circle and Davengere SSA of the Karnataka Circle, it was noticed by Audit that there was delay in generation of disconnection list.